martagrenno/SC_exam_HiGGS_MachineLearning/README.md

 More specifically, `train.py` performs the following steps in order:

-1. Reads the `config.yaml` file, and validates the inputs;
+1. Reads the `config.yaml` file, and validates the inputs.
 2. Loads the datasets:
-    - If both `train.csv` and `test.csv` are present, it loads them directly;
+    - If both `train.csv` and `test.csv` are present, it loads them directly.
-    - Otherwise, it reads the input dataset specified in the configuration, splits it into training and testing sets, and saves them as `train.csv` and `test.csv`;
+    - Otherwise, it reads the input dataset specified in the configuration,normalize its feautures, splits it into training and testing sets, and saves them as `train.csv` and `test.csv`;
 3. Prepares the train/validation split according to each model’s `validation_size` parameter.
-4. Builds and trains each neural network defined in the configuration, one at a time;
+4. Builds and trains each neural network defined in the configuration, one at a time.
 5. Saves the trained models as `.keras` files in the `Model_outputs` folder, along with plots of loss, accuracy, and ROC curves generated during training.

 Models configured with epochs=0 are intentionally skipped; a readable warning is emitted to make this explicit while still keeping the pipeline running.